Privateers and Gentlemen

-Privateers and Gentlemen is a role-playing game published by Fantasy Games Unlimited (FGU) in 1983 that is set in the Royal Navy during the Age of Sail.
+Privateers and Gentlemen is a role-playing game published by Fantasy Games Unlimited in 1983 that is set in the Royal Navy during the Age of Sail.
 The game combines role-playing and ship-to-ship combat.
 The game received generally positive reviews, although some critics questioned the blending of both role-playing and naval combat, the lack of any scenarios or adventures, and the disorganization of the rules.

 Description

 Privateers and Gentlemen is a role-playing game in which players create characters who are naval officers serving on Royal Navy warships during the late 18th century, during the days of Admiral Horatio Nelson and C.S.
-Forrester's fictional Captain Horatio Hornblower, sometimes called the "Age of Fighting Sail".
+Forrester's fictional Horatio Hornblower, sometimes called the "Age of Fighting Sail".